-Travel anxiety can fall upon anyone.
+Travel anxiety can affect anyone.
 While traveling may seem exciting, the thought of visiting a new and unfamiliar place and making travel plans can be stressful.
-On top of that, the hassles of waiting for a delayed flight, worrying about the obligations at home, and chaotic and noisy train stations, may worsen your anxiety.
+On top of that, the hassles of waiting for a delayed flight, worrying about home obligations, and chaotic and noisy train stations may worsen your anxiety.

 What is Travel Anxiety?

 Travel anxiety is a complex and common feeling of depression that you may experience when preparing for a journey.
 It usually starts a few weeks before the date of your travel.
-It can be triggered by many things that you anticipate to happen before or during the trip.
+It can be triggered by many things you anticipate happening before or during the trip.

 A variety of negative traveling experiences may cause travel anxiety.
 According to a National Library of Medicine study, 65% of accident victims developed traveling phobia and anxiety.
 Additionally, the thought of visiting an unfamiliar environment may trigger it.
 If the area is a war zone, has harsh climatic conditions, is prone to plane crashes, or has unfriendly people, the thought of going for a vacation or trip in that place could make you develop travel anxiety.
 Besides that, biologically related risk factors can also cause anxiety disorders.
 A study published in PubMed Central found that some adults are prone to developing anxiety because of their genetic links.
 According to the research, taking a neuroimaging test that detects the changes in certain parts of your brain can help you know whether your anxiety is genetic or not.